chemodun/X4-UniverseEditor/src/ClusterRelocationService/README.md

 ## Features

 - User-friendly interface for selecting and relocating clusters.
 - Has no make you game dependant on a `Relocated Clusters` mod.
-Simply remove it, and continue to play as usual.
+Simply remove it and continue to play as usual.
 - Ability to define new locations for clusters.
 - Option to relocate all clusters randomly in one go.
 - Validation of new locations to ensure they are valid within the game universe.